Last updated April 15th, 2022.

 Gurney Drive is Penang’s most expensive street.
 It’s located on prime beachfront land, a short walk away from historic Georgetown.

-Neighborhoods in Penang
+Best Neighborhoods to Invest in Penang

 Georgetown & Gurney Drive